School of Social and Political Science

 Body

-Become a voice for the voiceless with this scholarship, which supports postgraduate social work research on one-parent families.
+Shine a light on the experiences of sole carers with this scholarship, which supports postgraduate social work research on one-parent families.
 The scholarship is funded by a generous donation from The Julie-Ann Macqueen Trust.

 Applicants must submit two separate applications by the deadline:

-Updated or additional documents or information for your PhD programme application cannot be accepted after you have received an offer for the programme.
+Updated or additional documents or information for your PhD programme application cannot be accepted after your application has been sent for academic assessment.
 Before then, any updated or additional documents must be uploaded directly to your PhD application via your MyEd account.

 Late applications cannot be accepted.